How do I change my name and/or sex marker on my Canadian Passport or SIN card?

 If you are a temporary resident

-You will also need supporting documentation showing your name/sex marker has changed.
+You will also need supporting documentation showing your name/sex designation has changed.

 If you want to replace your SIN card, there is a $10 fee.